Ridesharing Driver

-Apps like Uber Eats and DoorDash have different incentives to convince drivers to get out on the road.
-DoorDash has Peak Pay and Challenges, Uber & Uber Eats have Boost, Quest, Surge.
+During busy times, apps like Uber Eats and DoorDash use limited-time bonuses and incentives to motivate drivers to get out on the road.
+DoorDash has Peak Pay and Challenges, Uber & Uber Eats have Quest, Boost, and Surge.

-For Peak Pay and Surge, the apps might say, “Demand is high!
+For Peak Pay and Surge, the apps will say, “Demand is high!
 Drive right now and earn more!”

-But then you drive to the “busy” zone only to sit and stare at your phone, waiting for an order for 10, 20, or even 30 minutes.
+But then you drive to the “busy” zone only to sit and stare at your phone, waiting for 10, 20, or even 30 minutes without getting a single order or ride.

-So what exactly is going on when you’re sitting in a surge or Peak Pay zone without getting any orders?
+So, what exactly is going on when you’re sitting in a surge or Peak Pay zone without getting any orders?
 Is the app down?
+Are the apps lying about demand?
 Is something wrong with your account?

 Read on for more info about surges, Peak Pay, and how to figure out why you’re not getting any orders.